 “Do you think if we receive less money then we shouldn’t help our people?” he asks.
 “This should be our duty.”
 The surgeon is satisfied at the hospital, he says.
 He is only waiting for a proper scrub room and new anesthetics machine.
 The equipment delivery is delayed because paperwork was burned during a recent suicide attack at the Panjshir Governor’s compound.

 In a hospital annex where local mothers receive counseling and deliver their babies, midwife Zhila says she has watched the facility’s transformation with satisfaction, and is also pleased with her job.
 She is only concerned with the need for a new gynecologist.
 Just two nights ago, a heavily pregnant woman left the hospital because no one else could operate the ultrasound machine.

 “I could not hear her baby’s heartbeat and I suggested that we deliver the baby quickly, but the husband took her to the next hospital miles away, even though I told him this was very dangerous.”

-Back at the children’s ward, Freshta Mohammad Salim, mother of two-month-old Yalda, says she has watched the hospital improve over many recent visits with each of her five children.
+Back at the children’s ward, Freshta, mother of two-month-old Yalda, says she has watched the hospital improve over many recent visits with each of her five children.
 At the moment, Yalda is sick with pneumonia, and an intravenous tube, strapped to her tiny, waving fist, is medicating her.
-“Now they have more beds and the doctors are here all the time,” says Salim, 28.
+“Now they have more beds and the doctors are here all the time,” says Freshta, 28.
 “We couldn’t afford to go somewhere else.
 My husband is just a police officer.
 I think we would be left sitting at our house and hoping the children got well.”